jkoessle/ODCD-Framework/README.md

 * Python 3.9
 * TensorFlow Model Garden ([clone here](https://github.com/tensorflow/models))
 * MINERful ([clone here](https://github.com/cdc08x/MINERful)) -> Requires JRE 7+
-* [poetry](https://python-poetry.org/) -> optional, for packaging/dependency management
+* [poetry](https://python-poetry.org/) -> for packaging/dependency management, see their website for installation and usage

-<b>Note:</b> If you want to use only the pretrained models, the package dependencies in the poetry/requirements file are sufficient.
+<b>Note:</b> If you want to use only the pretrained models, the package dependencies in the poetry file are sufficient.

 ### Installation